Cardiac Arrest

 English

-Eloi Marijon is a Cardiologist in Duncanville,, Texas.
+Eloi Marijon is a Cardiologist practicing medicine in Duncanville,, Texas.
 Dr. Marijon is rated as an Elite provider by MediFind in the treatment of Cardiac Arrest.
-His top areas of expertise are Cardiac Arrest, Ventricular Fibrillation, Tetralogy of Fallot, Cardiac Ablation, and Patent Foramen Ovale Repair.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Cardiac Arrest, Ventricular Fibrillation, Tetralogy of Fallot, Cardiac Ablation, and Patent Foramen Ovale Repair.

 Learn about our expert tiers